Andrew (bishop of Eger): Ecclesiastical affairs

 Andrew's origin and early career is unknown.
 His name first appeared in contemporary records on 3 April 1275, when he was already referred to as Bishop-elect of Eger, succeeding Lampert Hont-Pázmány, who died in that year.
 Shortly thereafter, his election was confirmed by Pope Gregory X sometime before 21 May 1275, when Andrew was already styled as simply "bishop".
 After his election, Andrew made a promise to recover the privileges and revenues of the cathedral chapter of Eger, which were confiscated by his predecessor Lampert.
 It included the recovery of grain and wine tithes throughout the diocese, the unlawfully usurped properties of the canons in the town of Eger, in addition to several villages in Northeast Hungary, which belonged to the cathedral chapter prior to that.
 He also restored the chapter's right to hold a weekly market on Tuesdays.

 Despite that reconciliation, Andrew, like his predecessors, also had some conflicts with the local chapter.
 After a meeting with the delegation of the burghers of Kassa (present-day Košice, Slovakia) in 1290, Andrew exempted the parish of Kassa from the jurisdiction of the archdeacon of Újvár and placed it directly under the authority of him, because of their complaint against the archdeacon, who in disputed situations often reached for the punishment of interdict, and demanded 1-1 marks for his work of absolution after every violent death in the town.
 Andrew also supported the efforts of the parish church of Kassa against the cathedral chapter during a lawsuit in 1292.
 The bishop mediated between Arnold, the parson of Kassa and the Eger Chapter during their agreement over the tithes in the town, which Andrew formulated and confirmed in his charter in 1297.
 According to a later complaint, Andrew unilaterally increased the number of canons to 30, filling new seats with his own supporters, which, however, undermined the livelihood of the canons.

-András sought to increase and concentrate the estates of his bishopric surrounding to the town of Eger.
+Andrew sought to increase and concentrate the estates of his bishopric surrounding to the town of Eger.
 He exchanged the villages of Timár in Szabolcs County and Oszlár in Borsod County with the namesake son of Alexander Karászi, Ban of Severin in 1276 for his three lands – Bakta, Buda and Tárkány –, which laid in the neighborhood of Eger.
 For the same reason, Andrew exchanged the village of Szurdokpüspöki for Noha (laid on the border of Heves and Borsod counties) with comes Mihedeus Káta in 1288, and the land of Bátony for Bátor with Pous Baksa in 1295.
 Another noble, the childless Emeric Örsi bequeathed the estate of Tiszaörs and the local St. John the Evangelist church to the Diocese of Eger in his last will and testament of 1292.
 Andrew also supported the monastic communities in his diocese.
 The prior of the Paulines, Lawrence, requested Andrew to confirm their rule (regula) in 1297.